modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 Unfortunately, service workers are close to rocket science, and implementing PWA features isn't always as straightforward as it could be.
 That's why we'll provide technical guides and tools to make your life as a developer easier.

-Not only do we ship [rollup-plugin-workbox](https://www.npmjs.com/search?q=rollup-plugin-workbox) to help you generate your service worker at build time, in the future, we will also have a set of zero dependency pwa-helpers as web components and vanilla javascript functions.
-As well as codelabs to help you get started building your modern, progressive web apps.
+Not only do we ship [rollup-plugin-workbox](https://www.npmjs.com/search?q=rollup-plugin-workbox) to help you generate your service worker at build time, in the future, we will also have a set of zero dependency pwa-helpers as web components and vanilla javascript functions, as well as codelabs to help you get started building your modern, progressive web apps.

 ## Documentation (rocket)